investindex/Retirement/README.md

 Of course, it is many people's financial reality that they cannot save large amounts of money at a young age.
 The point here is not to wag a finger at them, but to emphasize the importance of saving and investing as early as possible within the constraints of your situation.

-If your spending closely matches your income, you will appear to be living within your means.
+Third: if your spending closely matches your income, you will appear to be living within your means.
 But failing to save for an eventual goal of financial independence means that the appearance of spending responsibly is superficial.
 An ever-deepening well of savings is not only necessary for retirement: it also gives you the freedom to not rely on the next paycheck to sustain your lifestyle.
 The ability to make decisions without the pressure of imminent financial need is one of the great rewards of building wealth.

 &nbsp;